hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/cognito.md

 ---
 title: "Amazon Cognito"
 metaTitle: "Amazon Cognito | Hasura Authentication Tutorial"
-metaDescription: "Learn how to integrate Amazon Cognito with Hasura to secure your applications."
+metaDescription: "Learn how to integrate Amazon Cognito with Hasura to secure your applications using JWT"
 ---

 ## What is Amazon Cognito?